 Eligible dependents of veterans who have never received education benefits must complete an Application for Survivors' and Dependents' Educational Assistance, VA form 22-5490.
 Transfer students who have received dependent education benefits at other institutions must complete VA form 22-5495, Request for Change of Program or Place of Training Survivors' and Dependents' Educational Assistance.

-You may obtain these forms online below or from Registration and Academic Records in the Welcome Center.
+You may obtain these forms online below or from the Office of the University Registrar in the Welcome Center.

 Students who qualify under the Hazlewood Act are exempted from paying tuition and required fees provided the student is enrolled in a state-funded program.
 Exemption forms and guidelines are available on the College for Texans website.